 Biography: Karim Darwish has maintained an unbroken presence in the world top ten since October 2007.
 But the highlight of the Egyptian’s career came in January 2009 when he topped the Dunlop PSA World Rankings for the first time – thus ending the 33-month reign of his illustrious compatriot Amr Shabana.

-The 31-year-old from Cairo, who led Egypt to a long-awaited victory in the 2009 World Team Championships – and played a significant role in their defence of the title two years later in his sixth successive championship appearance since 2001 - has been one of his country's leading players for the last decade.
+Darwish, who led Egypt to a long-awaited victory in the 2009 World Team Championships – and played a significant role in their defence of the title two years later - has been one of his country's leading players for the last decade.

 But, after being largely overshadowed by fellow countrymen Amr Shabana and, more recently Ramy Ashour, Darwish enjoyed a sensational Tour run in 2008, which included six final appearances and title successes in three .... and led to his rise to the top of the world rankings the following year.